Nikan-sharafi/Carmera_calibration/README.md

-#Demo
+# Demo

-you can calculate real world distance betwen camra and the abject the aruco marker
+a program to calculate real world distance between camera and the object😃

+the accuracy is about ± 2 mm n about 30 cm👍